 As per my original plan I planned to ride back to Jodhpur, Udaipur and reach Gujarat.
 Incidentally I met with a Punjabi family at wedding and they invited me to come to their house in Punjab.
 I asked them if there was any cultural event/festival in a couple of months?
 They mentioned that there is a yatra which happens from their village to Dera Baba Nanak (border).
 I instantly said yes to them.
 I was quite excited mainly for two reasons: (a) it would be a physical challenge to walk 90km in 3 days (b) an experience of the village life.
 Having a flexible timeline always helps you to plan spontaneously.
 I decided to go north.

 I called my go-to man my Ramesh Mama, who incidentally saw most of India (coolest profession).
 He gave me an idea to visit Bikaner which is 280 km from Jaisalmer.
-I used to pack my luggage every day and decided to leave, but my hosts didn’t allow me to.
+I used to pack my luggage every day and decided to leave, but my hosts did not allow me to.
 My plan of staying in Jaisalmer for 3 days turned out to be a week.
 I was almost the last one to leave.

 One fine day, I planned to start at 10 am but it got postponed to 12:30 am, as my aunt insisted me to have lunch.
 I packed all my luggage on the bike (I tied it in a different way this time), wore my gear and set on the journey to Bikaner.
 After filling up the petrol, I left the city at 1:00 am.
 I knew it was quite late.
 I had a long journey ahead and I hated to drive at night.
 I called up my first couchsurfing host and informed him that I started from Jaisalmer.

 The highway from Jaisalmer to Pokhran was really nice, so I was cruising at 100km/hr.
 Suddenly, I hear a sound and I realised I had more place to sit than usual.
 I slowed down my vehicle and saw that my luggage was dangling behind my bike (thanks to the bungee cords).
 I stopped my vehicle in the side and readjusted my luggage to the usual setting.
-After an interesting episode earlier, I decided that I wouldn’t eat outside during my journey.
+After an interesting episode earlier, I decided that I would not eat outside during my journey.
 I finished the leg of 280 km in just 5 hrs with 2 breaks on tea, biscuits and water.

 I met my host and realised that the couch wasn’t free that night :(.
 As their couch was an independent guest house, they could accommodate me.
 There was a punjabi group who were staying there for a couple of days.
 I met Sukh and Balkar who were riding a bullet across India.
 They were heading to Jaisalmer in the next morning and I shared my lovely experiences from there.
 We shared a lot of interesting stories having tea and biscuits.
 I lost track of time and I realised that I wouldn’t get any food that night as it was really late.
 Sukh told me that they had prepared some paneer curry and told me that I could have it.
 I rushed to the kitchen and served myself the tasty food.
 I thanked them for the lovely dinner and went to sleep in my cosy sleeping bag.